 "Stand by; for I am holier than thou!"
 What a parody on holiness!
-Jesus the Holy One is the humble one: the holiest will ever be the humblest.
+Jesus the Holy One is the humble One: the holiest will ever be the humblest.
 There is none holy but God: we have as much of holiness as we have of God.
 And according to what we have of God will be our real humility, because humility is nothing but the disappearance of self in the vision that God is all.
 The holiest will be the humblest.
-Alas! though the barefaced boasting Jew of the days of Isaiah is not often to be found,-even our manners have taught us not to speak thus,-how often his spirit is still seen, whether in the treatment of fellow-saints or of the children of the world.
-In the spirit in which opinions are given, and work is undertaken, and faults are exposed, how often, though the garb be that of the publican, the voice is still that of the Pharisee: "O God, I thank Thee that I am not as other men."
+Alas! though the bare-faced boasting Jew of the days of Isaiah is not often to be found, even our manners have taught us not to speak thus, how often his spirit is still seen, whether in the treatment of fellow saints or of the children of the world.
+In the spirit in which opinions are given, and work is undertaken, and faults are exposed, how often, though the garb be that of the publican, the voice is still that of the Pharisee: "Oh God, I thank Thee that I am not as other men."

 And is there, then, such humility to be found, that men shall indeed still count themselves "less than the least of all saints," the servants of all?
 There is.
 "Love vaunteth not itself, is not puffed up, seeketh not its own."
-Where the spirit of love is shed abroad in the heart, where the divine nature comes to a full birth, where Christ the meek and lowly Lamb of God is truly formed within, there is given the power of a perfect love that forgets itself and finds its blessedness in blessing others, in bearing with them and honoring them, however feeble they be.
+Where the spirit of love is shed abroad in the heart, where the divine nature comes to a full birth where Christ the meek and lowly Lamb of God is truly formed within, there is given the power of a perfect love that forgets itself and finds its blessedness in blessing others, in bearing with them and honoring them, however feeble they be.
 Where this love enters, there God enters.
 And where God has entered in His power, and reveals Himself as All, there the creature becomes nothing.
-And where the creature becomes nothing before God, it cannot be anything but humble towards the fellow-creature.
-The presence of God becomes not a thing of times and seasons, but the covering under which the soul ever dwells, and its deep abasement before God becomes the holy place of His presence whence all its words and works proceed.
+And where the creature becomes not a thing of times and seasons, but the covering under which the soul ever dwells, and its deep abasement before God becomes the holy place of His presence whence all its words and works proceed.

-May God teach us that our thoughts and words and feelings concerning our fellow-men are His test of our humility towards Him, and that our humility before Him is the only power that can enable us to be always humble with our fellow-men.
+May God teach us that our thoughts and words and feelings concerning our fellowmen are His test of our humility towards Him, and that our humility before Him is the only power that can enable us to be always humble with our fellow-men.
 Our humility must be the life of Christ, the Lamb of God, within us.